noahgibbs/rails/guides/source/deploy_performance_tuning.md

 ### Threads Per Process

 Rails uses 3 threads per process by default.
 A well-optimized I/O-heavy Rails application should specify 5 or 6 threads per process at maximum.
 Discourse, for example, benefits from about 5 threads per process.
-Small applications with less I/O benefit from around 3 threads per process.
+Discourse also executes many database queries per request and frequently uses Redis.
+More self-contained applications with fewer database and API queries benefit from around 3 threads per process.

 From the default Puma configuration: